MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/Subcontracting_EA_scope.md

 ---
-title: Subcontracting - October 2021 Release Early Access Scope
+title: Subcontracting (Preview release)
-description: This topic provides an overview of the October 2021 Release Early Access Scope for Sucbontracting capabilities in Project Operations.
+description: This topic provides an overview of the sucbontracting capabilities in Project Operations that are part of the October 2021 preview release.
 author: rumant
 ms.date: 08/02/2021
 ms.topic: article